Multiomics-Analytics-Group/course_multi-omics_data_science/README.md

   <img src="figures/netmicrobes.png" width="600">
 </p>

-# Using Networks to Study Microbes

-## 🧬 Omics Data Analysis: A Computational Science Workshop
+# 🧬 Omics Data Analysis: A Computational Science Workshop

 The **omics technology revolution** has generated **massive volumes of biological data** that require **differential analysis** for correct interpretation.
 These approaches necessitate the implementation of **computational tools and methodologies** to derive biological meaning from this type of data across various biological contexts.